Kenny Loggins Alive

 Kenny Loggins Alive is the first live album by American singer-songwriter Kenny Loggins.
-Released in 1980, it contains material from Loggins' three previous solo albums, as well as a previously unreleased song "All Alone Tonight", "I'm Alright" (the theme from Caddyshack) and a cover of The Beatles "Here There and Everywhere" (Loggins is known to be a Beatles fan).
-A movie recording of the same title is available with different songs.
+Released on September 18, 1980, it contains material from Loggins' three previous solo albums, as well as a previously unreleased song "All Alone Tonight", "I'm Alright" (the theme from Caddyshack) and a cover of The Beatles "Here There and Everywhere" (Loggins is known to be a Beatles fan).
+A concert video of the same title was also released and is available with different songs.